The analytic structure of the Landau gauge quark propagator from Pad\'e analysis: Summary and Conclusions

 The quark propagator pole position in momentum space can be translated into an effective quark mass.
 This effective mass falls is in the range of values that, typically, are associated with the effective quark mass used in quark models.
 As can be seen in Fig. \ref{fig:MquarkMpion}, this effective quark mass is above 300 MeV.
 Moreover, the same Fig. suggests that the pole position can differ for the scalar and vector form factors, with the scalar form factors favouring slightly large values for the effective mass.
 This result is somehow unexpected and maybe an artefact of the method.
 Indeed, assuming that there is a spectral representation for the quark propagator, then it can be written as (ignoring the color part)

-where $\rho (w)$ is the quark spectral function \cite{Delbourgo:1977jc}.
-From the above expression it is difficult to accommodate a different pole structure for the vector and scalar parts of the propagator.
+where $\rho_1 ( \mu )$ and $\rho_2 ( \mu )$ are the quark spectral functions \cite{Delbourgo:1977jc}.
+From the above expression it follows that to accommodate a different pole structure for the vector and scalar parts of the propagator the functions $\rho_1 ( \mu )$ and $\rho_2 ( \mu )$ have to be different.
 Alternatively, this could be an indication of the absence of such a type of integral representation for the propagator.
 One should also take into consideration the large uncertainties on the estimation of the effective mass and that it is not clear on how to estimate the errors for the effective mass.

 The results of the Pad\'e analysis also show a correlation between the effective quark mass and the corresponding pion mass.
 Furthermore, it is shown in Fig. \ref{fig:MquarkMpion} that this correlation, measured by the curve $M^2_\pi (m_q)$, is compatible with the predictions of partial conservation of the axial current for QCD.